AashishPalSingh/MCP-SERVER-KB/README.md

 3. Run the client: `python client.py`

 Note: With the stdio transport used in this example, you don't need to run the server separately as the client will automatically start it.

+### RESPONSE

+`
+Initialized SSE client...
+Listing tools...

+Connected to server with tools: ['get_knowledge_base']

+Query: What is our company's vacation policy?
+-------START AI Message-------
+[
+  {
+    'role': 'user',
+    'content': "What is our company's vacation policy?"
+  },
+  ChatCompletionMessage(content=None,
+  refusal=None,
+  role='assistant',
+  annotations=[

+  ],
+  audio=None,
+  function_call=None,
+  tool_calls=[
+    ChatCompletionMessageToolCall(id='call_OrCTQBx5Xhsubq2eXge662aU',
+    function=Function(arguments='{}',
+    name='get_knowledge_base'),
+    type='function')
+  ]),
+  {
+    'role': 'tool',
+    'tool_call_id': 'call_OrCTQBx5Xhsubq2eXge662aU',
+    'content': "Here is the retrieved knowledge base:\n\nQ1: What is our company's vacation policy?\nA1: Full-time employees are entitled to 20 paid vacation days per year.
+Vacation days can be taken after completing 6 months of employment.
+Unused vacation days can be carried over to the next year up to a maximum of 5 days.
+Vacation requests should be submitted at least 2 weeks in advance through the HR portal.\n\nQ2: How do I request a new software license?\nA2: To request a new software license, please submit a ticket through the IT Service Desk portal.
+Include the software name, version, and business justification.
+Standard software licenses are typically approved within 2 business days.
+For specialized software, approval may take up to 5 business days and may require department head approval.\n\nQ3: What is our remote work policy?\nA3: Our company follows a hybrid work model.
+Employees can work remotely up to 3 days per week.
+Remote work days must be coordinated with your team and approved by your direct manager.
+All remote work requires a stable internet connection and a dedicated workspace.
+Core collaboration hours are 10:00 AM to 3:00 PM EST.\n\nQ4: How do I submit an expense report?\nA4: Expense reports should be submitted through the company's expense management system.
+Include all receipts, categorize expenses appropriately, and add a brief description for each entry.
+Reports must be submitted within 30 days of the expense.
+For expenses over $100, additional documentation may be required.
+All reports require manager approval.\n\nQ5: What is our process for reporting a security incident?\nA5: If you discover a security incident, immediately contact the Security Team at security@company.com or call the 24/7 security hotline.
+Do not attempt to investigate or resolve the incident yourself.
+Document what you observed, including timestamps and affected systems.
+The Security Team will guide you through the incident response process and may need your assistance for investigation.\n\n"
+  }
+]
+-------END AI Message-------

+Response: Our company's vacation policy is as follows:

+- Full-time employees are entitled to 20 paid vacation days per year.
+- Vacation days can be taken after completing 6 months of employment.
+- Unused vacation days can be carried over to the next year, with a maximum carryover of 5 days.
+- Vacation requests should be submitted at least 2 weeks in advance through the HR portal.
+`